DenialAdams/roland/README.md

 The produced executable will be static. `rolandc` does not support dynamic linking due to the complexities associated with it.

+By default rolandc will use an embedded copy of the `wild` linker, but you can specify an external linker via the `--linker` command-line option.

 ## Tooling

 ### Visual Studio Code Extension